 Epithelial ovarian cancer can occur in girls as young as 15 years, but the mean age at diagnosis is 63 years, and most cases are diagnosed in women 55-64 years of age.
 In the United States, the estimated lifetime risk is 1.3%.

-The American Cancer Society estimates that 22,280 new cases of ovarian cancer will be diagnosed in 2016 and 14,240 women will die from the disease.
+The American Cancer Society estimates that 22,440 new cases of ovarian cancer will be diagnosed in 2017 and 14,080 women will die from the disease.
 Although ovarian cancer is the 17th most common cancer in women, it is the fifth most common cause of cancer death in woman, accounting for 5% of cancer deaths—more than any other gynecologic cancer.
-[22, 21] From 2007 to 2011, the death rate from ovarian cancer decreased by 2.0% per year in white women and was stable in black women.
+[24, 23] From 2004 to 2013, the death rate from ovarian cancer decreased by 2.2% per year.

 Internationally, the incidence ranges from 3.1 cases per 100,000 women in Japan to 21 cases per 100,000 women in Sweden.
 Around the world, more than 200,000 women are estimated to develop ovarian cancer every year and about 100,000 die from the disease.